-Dayton, Springfield and Greenville, Ohio Estate Planning and Probate Attorneys
+Dayton, Springfield and Greenville, Ohio Area Estate Planning Attorneys

 Strategies for protecting your assets and your family

 Estate plans are not just for the wealthy.
-If you have a home or own real estate, if you have a family-owned or closely-held business, if you have stocks or bonds, a money market account, a life insurance policy, a retirement plan or a savings or checking account, you have assets that need to be protected from excessive taxation.
+If you have a home or own real estate; if you have a family-owned or closely held business; if you have stocks or bonds, a money market account, a life insurance policy, a retirement plan, or a savings or checking account, you have assets that need to be protected from excessive taxation.
 At the law firm of Fox & Associates Co., L.P.A. in Dayton, Ohio, we have helped hundreds of individuals, families and businesses protect what they have worked so hard to build.
 We work closely with Miami Valley clients to create comprehensive programs that fulfill their specific goals.
 Making these arrangements will protect your assets, give your loved ones clear guidance regarding your final wishes and establish the security that you deserve regarding these important matters.

 Step one is a well-drafted will

 A will is the most basic instrument of an estate plan.
-Your will is a legal document that lets you decide how and to whom you will distribute your property, choose a guardian for your minor children, and name an executor — the person who will be responsible for the distribution of your assets after you die.
-Our attorneys have vast experience in advising clients and drafting clearly worded wills and, when changes in life situations require it, modifying wills.
+Your will is a legal document that lets you decide how and to whom you will distribute your property, choose a guardian for your minor children and name an executor — the person who will be responsible for the distribution of your assets after you die.
+Our attorneys have vast experience in advising clients, drafting clearly worded wills and, when changes in life situations require it, modifying wills.

 Using trusts to provide for children and other loved ones

 Trusts come in many shapes and sizes.
-Choosing to create a trust can provide protection for your children, spouse or loved ones with special needs.
-Trusts can also help you:
+A trust can provide protection for your children, spouse or loved ones with special needs.
+Trusts can also help to:

 - Protect your privacy